We have most of the Wyze products and are huge fans, but is their doorbell going to impress us?

 6 Pet Peeves

-- No batteries available for this device.
+- 5) No batteries available for this device.
 A lot of the Ring doorbells have a battery operated doorbell that you can charge.
 I personally don’t care about that because I want the doorbell hardwired so I never have to deal with it, but it may be an issue for some.
+FEBRUARY 2021 UPDATE: Wyze commented on our video to let us know they’re working on a battery operated video doorbell.
+Sweet!

 Is the Ring Video Doorbell Wired a Good Option?